fork/craft-altify/README.md

 ### Implementing own alt text generator services

-You can implement your own alt text generator service by implementing the interface `fork\alter\connectors\alttextgeneration\AltTextGeneratorInterface` and configuring this plugin to use it by setting your own generator's class name via ENV variable.
+You can implement your own alt text generator service by implementing the interface `fork\alt\connectors\alttextgeneration\AltTextGeneratorInterface` and configuring this plugin to use it by setting your own generator's class name via ENV variable.

 In a future release it should be possible to register alt text generators with an event.